A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: LB-spaces

 \item[(vi)] $f$ is monic iff $f$ is injective.

 \item[(vii)] $g$ is epic iff $g$ has a dense range.\diam{}

 \end{compactitem} \end{prop}

-The $\flat$-topology is the ultrabornological topology associated with the subspace topology, see \cite[Chapter 13.3]{Jarchow} or \cite[Dfn 6.2.4]{BPC}, and it is in general strictly finer than the subspace topology.
+The $\flat$-topology is the ultrabornological topology associated with the subspace topology, see \cite[Chapter 13.3]{Jarchow} or \cite[Dfn 6.2.4]{BPC}, and it may be strictly finer than the subspace topology.
 First examples in which this happens are due to Grothen\-dieck \cite{G}, see Example \ref{EX-GROTH} below.
-Notice that in his examples the defining sequences of Banach spaces are \emph{strict} in the sense that $E_n\subseteq E_{n+1}$ is a topological subspace for every $n\in\NN$; the limit space is hence complete.
+Notice that in these examples the defining sequences of Banach spaces are \emph{strict} in the sense that $E_n\subseteq E_{n+1}$ is a topological subspace for every $n\in\NN$; the limit space is hence complete.

 \begin{ex} \cite[Ex 8.6.12 and 8.6.13]{BPC} \begin{compactitem}